Maheeb/articlesApi/readme.md

 ## About this project

-This is an API made with Laravel.
+This is an API made with Laravel, which cnontains information about a blog.
 :)